bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Are we to make fireworks for the twins?" his master followed, confused but also a bit judging.

-"No, I ehh..."
+"No, I, ehh..."
 Adrex started, as he gathered his thoughts.
 "I went up to the twins, they were upset because of some feedback from a customer, and had started fixing the issue.
 We talked a bit back and forth about how a rocket can only have so much powder before it blows up, and I suggested they send it up through an explosion in a tube, and the rest could be ignited with a fuse."
 As he looked over to Yurgunn, he could see her eyes wide open, to which he hurried to add: "- and we agreed they could have that idea, if I could make a prototype for them."